 When this happens, blood gets trapped in the blood vessel or between the conjunctiva and white part or your eye.
 Usually less than one drop of blood is involved.
 Since the conjunctiva is a loose tissue layer, the blood can disperse around a large area of the eyeball, making things appear much more severe.

 Eye bleeding makes the blood vessel very visible or causes a red patch on your eye.

 This kind of eye bleeding is common.
 It usually doesn’t cause pain or affect your vision.

 You’ll likely not need treatment for a subconjunctival hemorrhage.
 It’s usually harmless and clears up in about 1 week.

 - redness on the white part of the eye

 - eye is irritated or feels scratched

 - feeling of fullness in the eye

 This kind of eye bleeding is less common and can affect your vision.
 Hyphema can partly or completely block sight.
-If left untreated, this eye injury can cause permanent loss of vision.
+If left untreated, complications from a traumatic hyphema can cause permanent loss of vision.

 Symptoms of hyphema